Saujanya30/TODO-APP/README.md

 This app is built using HTML, CSS, and JavaScript and should be compatible with most modern web browsers.

 ## Credits
-This ToDo app was created by [Saujanya Solanki].
+This ToDo app was created by Saujanya Solanki.